shtepkaa/ML_2020_project_Group-30/README.md

 # ML_2020_project_Group-30

-*Machine Learning 2020 course organized by Skolkovo University of Science and Technology*

 In our report, we replicated algorithm BHT-ARIMA proposing in the paper ``Block Hankel Tensor ARIMA for Multiple Short Time Series Forecasting".
 This method used for multivariate time-series (TS) forecasting using Hankelization and Tucker Decomposition.
 We measured the forecasting accuracy using the Normalized Root Mean Error metric.
 In time series forecasting topic BHT-ARIMA method performs strong results compare with traditional benchmarks (ARIMA, XGBoost, Prophet, DeepAR, etc).